 – Hotel night in Longyearbyen before departure

-– Food (including food for the guide/skipper and deckhand): we buy the food together in the supermarket before we board the boat.
-The cost for that depend a bit on what you would like to eat (about 200€ per person if you are 4 / including drinks).
+– Food (including food for the guide, skipper and deckhand): we buy the food together in the supermarket before we board the boat.
+The cost for that depend a bit on what you would like to eat (about 200€ per person including drinks).
+Dinners and snacks after skiing will be prepared by our deckhand, breakfast we make ourselves.

 More info about the climate, history and tourism to Svalbard at Sysselmannen.no.